DataDog/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/templates/integration/marketplace/README.md

 Screenshots are okay for this section, if they help demonstrate configuration steps.

+## Uninstallation
+Specific step-by-step uninstallation instructions for this integration.

 ## Support
-Information about how and where to go for support for this integration
+Information about how and where to go for support for this integration.